Harvard-ATG/canvas_course_info/README.md

 The above example makes the steps for a developer to insert rich content into Canvas' editor somewhat clearer.
 Here's what it boils down to:

-You'll need an LTI launch, which sends canvas to the 'endpoint' path, with the 'url' parameter.
+You'll need an LTI launch, which sends Canvas to the 'endpoint' path, with the 'url' parameter.
 This endpoint path should be a view that you have programmed to respond to such a request. oEmbed must return either XML or JSON, with "type" and "html" objects.

-For example, the following oEmbed-like JSON could be sent back to canvas from your Django view:
+For example, the following oEmbed-like JSON could be sent back to Canvas from your Django view:

 ```python
 response_json = json.JSONEncoder().encode({